clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

-Create records with telem-record-gen
+Create Records with telem-record-gen
 ====================================

 The telemetrics bundle provides a record generator tool called ``telem-record-gen``.
 This tool can be used to create records from shell scripts or the command line when writing a probe in C is not desirable.
 Records are sent to the backend server, and can also be echoed to stdout.

 There are three ways to supply the payload to the record.